How to Become a Financial Manager

-Financial managers must usually have a bachelor’s degree and more than 5 years of experience in another business or financial occupation, such as loan officer, accountant, auditor, securities sales agent, or financial analyst.
+Financial managers typically need a bachelor’s degree and 5 years or more of experience in another business or financial occupation, such as an accountant, securities sales agent, or financial analyst.

 Financial managers typically need at least a bachelor's degree in finance, accounting, economics, or business administration.
 However, many employers prefer to hire candidates who have a master’s degree in those same fields.
 These disciplines help students learn analytical skills and methods.

 Although it is not required, professional certification indicates competence for financial managers who have it.
 The CFA Institute confers the Chartered Financial Analyst (CFA) certification to investment professionals who have at least a bachelor’s degree or 4 years of work experience, or a combination of experience and education, and who pass three exams.
 The Association for Financial Professionals confers the Certified Treasury Professional (CTP) credential to those who have at least 2 years of relevant experience or 1 year of experience and a graduate degree in business, finance, or a related field.
 This association also confers the Certified Corporate Financial Planning Analysis Professional (FP&A) credential to those who have a bachelor’s degree or who are currently enrolled in an undergraduate program with a finance-related major and will graduate within 2 years.
 Both credentials require passing an exam.

 Certified public accountants (CPAs) are licensed by their state’s board of accountancy and must pass an exam administered by the American Institute of Certified Public Accountants (AICPA).

 Work Experience in a Related Occupation

 Financial managers usually have experience in another business or financial occupation.
 For example, they may have worked as a loan officer, accountant, securities sales agent, or financial analyst.